Search This Blog

 • These requirements describe what the software must do

-• They define the specific functions, behaviors, and features of the system.
+• They define the specific functions, behaviours, and features of the system.

 • They are often written as user stories or statements that describe a specific task the user can perform.